casperklein/homeassistant-addons-dev/pi-hole/README.md

 1. Install the Pi-hole add-on.
 1. Start the add-on.

+## Configuration:

+**Note**: _Remember to restart the add-on when the configuration is changed._

+Example add-on configuration:

+    "https": true
+    "certfile": "fullchain.pem"
+    "keyfile": "privatekey.pem"

+**Note**: _This is just an example, don't copy and paste it!
+Create your own!_

+### Option: `https`

+Enables/Disables HTTPS on the web interface.
+Set it `true` to enable it, `false` otherwise.

+### Option: `certfile`

+A file containing a certificate, including its chain.
+If this file doesn't exist, the add-on start will fail.

+**Note**: The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.

+### Option: `keyfile`

+A file containing the private key.
+If this file doesn't exist, the add-on start will fail.

+**Note**: The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.

 ## How to use DNSCrypt or DNS over HTTPS (DoH) with Pi-hole:

 This is achieved by using [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
 You have to configure one or more DNS server for use with dnscrypt-proxy.
 To use Cloudflare DNS for example, put this in the add-on configuration: